-“Overall, 70% favor allowing any voter to vote by mail if they want to, including 44% who strongly support this policy.
-About half of the public (52%) favors conducting all elections by mail.
-The share supporting this proposal has increased 18 percentage points since 2018,” the Pew Research report states.
+Overall, 70 percent support allowing any voter to vote by mail if they so choose, with 44 percent expressing strong support.
+52 percent of the population favors conducting all elections by mail.
+Pew Research reports that support for this proposal has increased 18 percentage points since 2018.

-“While most Americans expect the coronavirus to affect the presidential election, majorities are at least somewhat confident that it will be conducted fairly and accurately (59%) and that all citizens who want to will be able to vote (63%),” the report adds.
+While the majority of Americans anticipate that the coronavirus will have an impact on the presidential election, majorities are at least somewhat confident that it will be conducted fairly and accurately (59 percent) and that all eligible citizens will be able to cast ballots (63 percent).